 You should also familiarise yourself with the local currency to avoid overspending by mistake.
 Keep a cheat sheet of currency conversions on your phone or in your wallet for easy reference – you can use a currency converter to help you do this.

 Tickets to some museums and landmarks could cost less on certain days of the week or month, too.
-For example, the Whitney Museum of American Art in New York City offers free entry on the second Sunday of every month.
+Some quick research for sights you have your eye on could pay off.

 Enjoy the summer